eyereasoner/rdfpackages/README.md

 # rdfpackages

-rdfpackages are proofs described in RDF supported by logic described in RDF.
+rdfpackages can contain data, logic and proofs described in RDF.

 ## forward rules described in RDF
 e.g.